Technical foul: Penalty

 When shooting a free throw for a technical foul, only the free throw shooter, in this case Andrei Ivanov, is allowed within the area below the free throw line extended.

 In college basketball, NFHS, and lower divisions, the penalty for technical fouls has increased over the years.
 Initially, the opposing team was awarded one free throw.
 This later increased to one free throw and possession of the ball.
 For a while, "bench technicals" assessed on a non-active player, assistant coach, or anyone else on the team bench were considered more serious and resulted in the award of two shots.
 (Coaches have their own technical fouls, although they may be ejected and/or suspended if they have a mix of technicals totaling two or three fouls, depending on seriousness.)

 Today, high school basketball (NFHS in the United States) provides for two free throws and possession of the ball at the division line opposite the scorer's table, regardless of circumstances, for a technical foul.
 International basketball provides a similar penalty.
-Before the 2015–16 season, college basketball awarded two shots for all technical fouls, with the ball then put in play at the point of interruption (POI), the spot and circumstances where play was stopped for the technical.
+Before the 2015–16 season, college basketball awarded two shots for all technical fouls, with the ball then put in play at the "point of interruption", the spot and circumstances where play was stopped for the technical.
 Since 2015–16, the NCAA awards only one free throw for so-called "Class B" technicals, such as hanging on the rim or delay of game; "Class A" technical fouls still result in two free throws.
-In the (W)NBA, the penalty remains one free throw for the opposing team, with play resuming from the point of interruption.
-The shot clock is reset to 14 seconds if it read less than such at the time of the foul.
-The team awarded the foul shots for a technical may select the player(s) to shoot them (this rule differs slightly from level to level and internationally), as opposed to personal fouls, where the player fouled, unless injured, must shoot his own foul shots.
+In the WNBA and NBA, the penalty remains one free throw for the opposing team, with play resuming from the point of interruption.
+The shot clock is reset to 14 seconds if it read less than that at the time of the foul.
+The team awarded the free throws for a technical may select the player(s) to shoot them (this rule differs slightly from level to level and internationally), as opposed to personal fouls, where the player fouled, unless injured, must shoot his own free throws.